Cynic

 1. An existing rust project (though you can just run cargo new if you don't have one).

-2. A GraphQL API that you'd like to query, and a copy of it's schema.
+2. A GraphQL API that you'd like to query.

 Setting up dependencies.